marcobiedermann/search-engine-optimization/readme.md

 - **[Seomator](https://seomator.com/):** SEO Audit Tool and website crawler for SEO performance improving with How-to-Fix tips.
 - **[SEOstats](https://github.com/eyecatchup/SEOstats):** SEOstats is a powerful open source PHP library to request a bunch of SEO relevant metrics.
 - **[SimilarWeb](https://www.similarweb.com/):** compare website traffic with SimilarWeb.com's advanced traffic estimator tool.
 See any website's traffic sources & uncover their online marketing strategies.
+- **[SpyFu](https://www.spyfu.com/):** Unlimited searches of any competitor's keywords for SEO or Google Ads.
+Research keywords, and find any domain's strongest content and their most dominant ad copy.
 - **[Twitter Analytics](https://analytics.twitter.com/):** measure and boost your impact on Twitter.

 ### Optimization